farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi/httpapi.md

 Pagination query parameters can be combined with other query parameters supported by the endpoint.
 For example, `/v1/casts?fid=2&pageSize=3`.

+All endpoints have a maximum page size of `1000`.

 **Example**

 Fetch all casts by FID `2`, fetching upto 3 casts per Page